CSCI-3308-CU-Boulder/203_5_F20/README.md

 * `Website`

   * Contains the full website source code.
-When the github pages site is accessed, the index.html in the root directory redirects to this directory.

 ## Testing Methodology

-We used manual testing for this project primarily due to the fact that the main issues would occur in integration.
-We performed QA testing by having users try to break the applications.
-We also performed load testing by having up to 40 unique players join a single lobby at one time.
+Integration Testing: We tested our Unity/Browser integration by hosting and joining games.
+We ensured that the correct signals were being sent at the correct times, that players could not send signals after a question timer runs out, and that games ended correctly.

+Load Testing: We tested the load capacity of the amount of players able to join a game.
+Between our team members, we had 30-40 players join a single game instance and input their answers to questions.
+This was plenty of capacity for the intended use of the game.

+User Acceptance Testing: We hosted a game for classmates to join and they were able to successfully submit their answers to questions and enjoyed playing the game.